SilverHalf/temple-of-febe/mechanics/aspects/malice.md

 ## Extra Information

 - The behaviour with <img class="inline resistance"> [Resistance] running out before the adds reach the boss has been confirmed as intended.
+- Adds have 2252 toughness in normal CM, giving power damage a +15.3% damage boost.
+In legendary CM, they instead have the normal 2597 toughness, making condition damage as effective as power.
-- Adds have 1 million HP.
-This makes them easy to deal with for power-based comps, and more difficult for condition-based comps.
+- Adds have 630'960  HP in normal CM.
+In legendary CM, they instead have 1 million HP.
 - If placed in certain areas on the east side of the platform, adds will pathfind to a point just north or south of the boss, instead of directly towards it, as shown in the figure.
 <img class="arena_image" width="70%" src="../../images/mechanics/pathing.webp" />
 - Adds are affected by all forms of soft crowd control once <img class="inline resistance"> [Resistance] runs out.